tdemelle-SiP/ESLintAutoOnSave/README.md

 ## Custom Configuration

 You can customize the ESLint rules by editing the `.eslintrc.js` file in your project root.
 Modify this file to tailor the linting rules to your project's specific needs.

+## Troubleshooting

+If you encounter any issues during the setup process, please ensure that you have the latest version of Node.js and npm installed.
+If the problem persists, try running the setup script again or check the console for any error messages.
+For further assistance, please visit the [GitHub repository](https://github.com/tdemelle-SiP/eslint-watcher) and submit an issue.

 ## Contributing